ekazakov/dumpjs/README.md

 # dumpjs

-Allow to serealize and deserialize complex js objects (with circular links) to JSON.
+Serialize and deserialize any JS objects to JSON.